GoogleCloudPlatform/terraform-example-foundation-app/6-anthos-install/README.md

     --config-membership=projects/${GKE_PROJECT_ID}/locations/global/memberships/${CLUSTER_INGRESS}
     ```

-1. Given that MCI will be used to loadbalance between the istio-gateways in east and west clusters, we need to create istio-system namespace in Ingress cluster to establish namespace sameness.
+1. Given that MCI will be used to loadbalance between the istio-gateways in east and west clusters, we need to create istio-system namespace (*if it does not exist already*) in Ingress cluster to establish namespace sameness.
     ```
     kubectl --context ${CTX_INGRESS} create namespace istio-system
     ```

-    > **NOTE: Don't create another namespace with a different name if already exists "istio-system" created.**

 1. create a multi-cluster ingress
     ```